York Region Shooters

 York Region Shooters is a Canadian soccer team, that plays in the Canadian Soccer League.
 The Shooters played their home games at the St. Joan of Arc Turf Field in the City of Vaughan, Ontario.
-The team's colours were blue and white, mirroring those of the Italy national football team and reflecting the cultural heritage of the club.
+The team's colours were blue and white, mirroring those of the Italy national team and reflecting the cultural heritage of the club.
 The club had also competed under various different names as Vaughan Sun Devils, Vaughan Shooters, Italia Shooters, and finally as York Region Shooters.

 They were formed in 2003 as the merger of two rival clubs in York Region: the Glen Shields Sun Devils and the original York Region Shooters.
 Both clubs were inaugural members of the Canadian Professional Soccer League, having joined in 1998.
 The merger produced a string of success as the club became a powerhouse within the league.
 Notable achievements were going undefeated in an entire season, establishing a CSL record for most regular season titles, and winning the CSL Championship three times in 2006, 2014 and 2017.